seanharrington256/Lgetula_gbs/README.md

-## Complex cycles of divergence and migration shape population structure in the common kingsnake species complex
+## Complex cycles of divergence and migration shape lineage structure in the common kingsnake species complex

 ### Harrington and Burbrink